woloski/nodeonazure-blog/articles/accessing-azure-role-environment-information-from-node.markdown

 Some things to mention about this code:

-* To execute an unsigned `ps` script in Azure you have to set the *Execution Policy* to *Unrestricted*.
-I'm using the *Set-ExecutionPolicy* command for this, but take into account that this won't change **unless** you do it manually.
-In PS 2.0 you can use the *-ExecutionPolicy* command to set to unrestricted only for the current scope.
-But since the default template uses *osFamily="1"* that came with PS 1.0, I decided to leave it this way ([smarx](http://blog.smarx.com/posts/windows-azure-startup-tasks-tips-tricks-and-gotchas) wrote something about this)
+* To execute an unsigned `ps` script in Azure you have to set the **Execution Policy** to **Unrestricted**.
+I'm using the **Set-ExecutionPolicy** command for this, but take into account that this value won't change unless you do it manually.
+In PS 2.0 you can use the **-ExecutionPolicy** command to set to **unrestricted** only for the current scope.
+But since the default WebRole template uses **osFamily="1"** that came with PS 1.0, I decided to leave it this way ([smarx](http://blog.smarx.com/posts/windows-azure-startup-tasks-tips-tricks-and-gotchas) wrote something about this)
 * After the Environment variables are set, you need to restart IIS so the changes take effect in the service.
-* Lasty, if you deploy this sample in Azure, you will need to restart the *w3svc* service manually
+* Lasty, if you deploy this sample in Azure, you will need to restart the w3svc service manually

-Now let's dig into the ´PS´ script.
+Now let's dig into the `ps` script.

 **set_azure_role_information.ps1**